2018 Nissan Armada

 All Armada models come standard with dual front and side airbags in addition to three-row side curtain airbags and traction and stability control systems.

 Nissan's very full-size Armada takes on the Chevrolet Tahoe, Ford Expedition, GMC Yukon, Toyota Sequoia, and even the Buick Enclave.
-Those shopping for a loaded Armada should moving up to the Infiniti QX56, which uses a newer platform and a more potent powertrain.
+Those considering a loaded Armada should also consider the Infiniti QX80 from Nissan's luxury brand.